ALT Test

 What is being tested?

-ALT is an enzyme found mostly in the liver; smaller amounts are also found in the kidneys, heart, and muscles.
-Under normal conditions, ALT levels in the blood are low.
-When the liver is damaged, ALT is released into the blood stream, usually before more obvious symptoms of liver damage occur, such as jaundice (yellowing of the eyes and skin).
+ALT is an enzyme found mostly in the liver; smaller amounts are also found in the kidneys, heart and muscles.
+When the liver is damaged, ALT is released into the bloodstream, hence increasing the concentration that can be detected in a blood test.
+This often happens before more obvious symptoms of liver damage occur, such as jaundice (yellowing of the eyes and skin).

 Common Questions